 Depending on the case, an oil leak additive might do the trick.
 These products condition the rubber seals and can make them more flexible for better retention.

 However, the additives can take some time to work completely.
 It’s only wise to try this option if the leak is minimal and you have little time to spare.
-We do always recommend repairing the leak properly instead, however, if you have a very old car not worth throwing money at, you could try it.
+I always recommend repairing the leak properly instead, however, if you have a very old car not worth throwing money at, you could try it.